Jeroen Meeusen

 Benediktbeuern, Germany

-Very early example of Fraunhofer's box-mounted achromatic microscope, made between November 1812 and February 1814.
+Early example of Fraunhofer's box-mounted achromatic microscope, made between November 1812 and February 1814.
 Signed on the stage "Utzschneider, Reichenbach, Fraunhofer in Bendictbeurn [sic]".

 Giovanni Battista Amici